SampurnaSen/CLG-cheatsheets/readme.md

 # Cheat Sheet

-This cheat sheet can be used to refer to materials from the lessons covered in our Code Like a Girl courses. test message.
+This cheat sheet can be used to refer to materials from the lessons covered in our Code Like a Girl courses.

 ## git